-If Sales Tax receipts continue at the same level as received during the 2008-09 fiscal year of the State (See "Part 3 - The Sales Tax-Sales Tax Receipts"), debt service coverage for the maximum annual debt service on the Outstanding Bonds would be 6.43 times, assuming the following: (i) interest on the Corporation's outstanding \$189.2 million Series 1993A Variable Interest Rate Senior Bonds (the "Series 1993A Bonds"), the Corporation's outstanding \$107.0 million Series 1994B Variable Interest Rate Senior Bonds (the "Series 1994B Bonds") and the Corporation's outstanding \$432.3 million Series 1995B-G Variable Interest Rate Senior Bonds (the "Series 1995B-G Bonds"), for which no interest rate exchange agreements were entered, is 6% per annum (including related fees and expenses), (ii) interest on the Corporation's outstanding \$431.735 million Series 2003A Variable Interest Rate Subordinate Lien Refunding Bonds (the "Series 2003A Variable Rate Subordinate Lien Bonds"), \$294.19 million Series 2008B Variable Interest Rate Senior Refunding Bonds (the "Series 2008B Variable Rate Senior Bonds") and \$188.650 million Series 2008B Variable Interest Rate Subordinate Refunding Bonds (the "Series 2008B Variable Rate Subordinate Lien Bonds"), for which interest rate exchange agreements were entered, is 4% per annum (which is approximately equal to the sum of the rate payable by the Corporation under its interest rate exchange agreements and the related fees and expenses on the applicable bonds) and (iii) principal of and interest on such Bonds are paid as regularly scheduled.
+If Sales Tax receipts continue at the same level as received during the 2008-09 fiscal year of the State (See "Part 3 - The Sales Tax-Sales Tax Receipts"), debt service coverage for the maximum annual debt service on the Outstanding Bonds would be 6.43 times, assuming the following: (i) interest on the Corporation's outstanding \$189.2 million Series 1993A Variable Interest Rate Senior Bonds (the "Series 1993A Bonds"), the Corporation's outstanding \$107.0 million Series 1994B Variable Interest Rate Senior Bonds (the "Series 1994B Bonds") and the Corporation's outstanding \$432.3 million Series 1995B-G Variable Interest Rate Senior Bonds (the "Series 1994B Bonds") and the Corporation's outstanding \$432.3 million Series 1995B-G Variable Interest Rate Senior Bonds (the "Series 2003A Variable Interest Rate Senior South the Corporation's outstanding series 2003A Variable Interest Rate Senior Series 2003A Variable Interest Rate Subordinate Lien Refunding Bonds (the "Series 2003A Variable Rate Subordinate Lien Bonds"), for which interest Rate Senior Refunding Bonds (the "Series 2008B Variable Interest Rate Senior Bonds (the "Series 2008B Variable Interest Rate Senior Bonds (the "Series 2008B Variable Interest Rate Senior Bonds (the "Series 2008B Variable Interest Rate Subordinate Lien Bonds"), for which interest Rate Subordinate Refunding Bonds (the "Series 2008B Variable Interest Rate Subordinate Lien Bonds"), for which interest Rate Subordinate Refunding Bonds (the "Series 2008B Variable Rate Subordinate Lien Bonds"), for which interest rate exchange agreements were entered, is 4% per annum (which is approximately equal to the sum of the rate payable by the Corporation under its interest rate exchange agreements and the related fees and expenses on the applicable bonds) and (iii) principal of and interest on such Bonds are paid as regularly scheduled.
 See "Estimated Debt Service Coverage" below in Part 3 for a more detailed explanation of estimated debt service coverage.